revaturelabs/staging-management-system/README.md

 Tips: We did not have time to make our graphs efficient redundant calculations of non changing graphs is a waste of resources.
 Try to implement an effective means of caching data that should not be changing often.

 Reports are a powerful tool for administration and this project has been setup to make reporting fairly easy.
 Try to have fun and create useful graphical representations of relevant data.

+### Group Challenges
+There are Five key areas your group needs to understand in order for your to succeed.
+1. Data generation - Without good data in the database debugging can be difficult if not impossible.
+(See the data generation section)
+2. Sql - Writing sql functions or stored procedures to generate data is essential to an efficient implementation.
+3. Spring data/JPA repository - Someone needs to have a firm grasp on how to communicate with the database using spring data.
+(To call my function I used native sql, this is bad practice and should be converted to decouple our implementation from an oracle database)
+4. Angularjs - It is very different from JavaScript and JQuery, learning this can be a challenge.
+5. FusionCharts - Its a fairly easy library but can be overwhelming at first.

+I did not know these were the things I would have too learn and as a result I tried to tackle all of them myself.
+If you split the load up among your team members you should be able to accomplish more than we were able to.
+Good luck and have fun with it.